jasonpaulso/VectorCode/docs/cli.md

 `.gitignore`.
 To override this, run the `vectorise` command with `-f`/`--force` flag.

+As a shorthand, you can create a file at `project_root/.vectorcode/vectorcode.include`.
+This file should follow the same syntax as a [`gitignore` file](https://git-scm.com/docs/gitignore).
+Files matched by this specs will be vectorised when you run `vectorcode vectorise` without specifying files.
+This file has lower priority than `.gitignore`, but you can override this by the `-f` flag.
+It also doesn't assume `--recursive`, so if you want to add a whole directory to this file, you can use `dir/**`, which matches all content of `dir/` recursively.

 There's also a `update` subcommand, which updates the embedding for all the indexed files and remove the embeddings for files that no longer exist.